 - Bake 14 minutes.
 Immediately place on cooling rack and let cool completely.

-- To make icing, combing powdered sugar and milk in a small bowl and mix until smooth.
+- To make the icing, combine powdered sugar and milk in a small bowl and mix until smooth.
 Pour into a squeeze bottle and drizzle over cookies.

 I love how the large sugar crystals make the cookies look so pretty.
 So, be sure to use a brand like Turninado for the large crystals and for the fact that these are raw cane sugar (less processed).